wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-https-protocol.md

-# How to use an HTTPS Inbound Endpoint
+# How to Use an HTTPS Inbound Endpoint
 This sample demonstrates how an HTTPS inbound endpoint can act as a dynamic HTTPS listener.
 Many HTTPS listeners can be added without restarting the server.
 When a message arrives at a port it will bypass